nhselect/step1-training/content/platform-roles/overview.md

 </span>
 </p>

-During setup, your Trust (so your Implementation Lead or Centre Manager) will decide who will perform these different admin roles.
+During setup, your Trust (your Implementation Lead or Centre Manager) will decide who will perform these different admin roles.

-Multiple delegates can perform each role (so for example, your Trust can have multiple Assessors) and, in some instances, a delegate may require more than one admin role (for example, both Centre Manager and Educator/Manager).
+Multiple delegates can perform each role (for example, your Trust can have multiple Assessors) and, in some instances, a delegate may require more than one admin role (for example, both Centre Manager and Educator/Manager).

-Delegates performing admin roles will need to be promoted within the platform (Centre Managers can promote delegates to any role and Educator/managers can only promote delegates to the Assessor role).
+Delegates performing admin roles will need tgo be promoted within the platform (Centre Managers can promote delegates to any role and Educator/managers can only promote delegates to the Assessor role).

 Once promoted, each role has access to specific applications within the platform: